labinfo-lncc/DEGRE/README.md

 3. Donovan, Margaret K. R., Agnieszka D’Antonio-Chronowska, Matteo D’Antonio, and Kelly A. Frazer.
 2020.
 “Cellular Deconvolution of GTEx Tissues Powers Discovery of Disease and Cell-Type Associated Regulatory Variants.”
 Nature Communications 11 (1): 955.

+Thus, it is important to highlight that DEGRE is suitable for non-longitudinal experimental designs and future analyses including these types of experiments can be conducted.

 ## Some applications you can do!